JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part2-2.md

 This code retrieves the dependencies the **ChatBot** needs from the DI container, creates the ChatBot and starts it.

-2. Now add the following using statements to the top of the **Program.cs** file:
+2. Now add the additional using statements to the top of the **Program.cs** file:

 ```C#
 using Microsoft.SemanticKernel.ChatCompletion;